 iPads have also been introduced in the junior and senior kindergarten classes this month.
 Teachers are now able to have their students use various applications that allow their students to read online books, have books read to them, record their reading, practise specific phonics, develop fine-motor skills, take photos, add narration, create diagrams, draw, etc. The child-friendly nature of iPads makes them an ideal way to leverage this assistive technology with young students.
 Teachers plan the use of specific applications so that they integrate with the

-At our Closing Ceremonies in June 2013, Paul Vessey, Chair of the KCS Board of Governors, announced plans to move forward with the expansion of KCS into grades 9 through 12 in September 2016.
-He stated that a lot of work lies ahead, from securing a site to arranging financing, finishing curriculum development and hiring staff, to launching a capital campaign, all in just three short years!
+At our Closing Ceremonies in June 2013, Paul Vessey, Chair of the KCS Board of Governors, announced plans to move forward with the expansion of KCS into grades 9 through 12.
+He stated that a lot of work lies ahead, from securing a site to arranging financing, finishing curriculum development and hiring staff, to launching a capital campaign, all in just a few short years!
 It sounds like a daunting task, but Paul said he knows we can accomplish anything we set out to do.
 This next exciting expansion will enable KCS to fulfill its long-term vision of being a PK to 12 school.